Canon 20D vs 10D

 - Faster burst: Shoots at higher frequency (5 vs 3 flaps/sec) to capture the decisive moment.

 - Longer lasting: Can take more shots (700 versus 500) on a single battery charge.

 - More affordable: Was introduced into a lower priced segment (25 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 1 year and 5 months after the 10D).

 Reasons to prefer the Canon EOS 10D:

 - More heavily discounted: Has been on the market for longer (launched in February 2003).

-If the count of individual advantages (bullet points above) is taken as a guide, the 20D is the clear winner of the match-up (8 : 1 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the number of relative strengths (bullet points above) is taken as a guide, the 20D is the clear winner of the match-up (10 : 1 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.